How to successfully prepare for National Career Days?

-- Be confident/ behave confident - watch the representatives from the companies in the eyes and listen to them carefully.
+- Be confident - watch the representatives from the companies in the eyes and listen to them carefully.

-- Don’t forget: The most important are the first 10 seconds – make a very best first impression.
+- Don’t forget: The most important are the first 10 seconds – make a very good first impression.

 - Use the opportunity to get to know the employees of the companies.

-- Collect contacts and business cards for all the people you talk to in order to get in touch with them after the event.
+- Collect contacts and business cards from all the people you talk to in order to get in touch with them after the event.

 - Send a letter/e-mail with your CV (and cover letter if requested) to all the employers who have the right positions for you.

-- Add all the representatives of companies you met at LinkedIn.com.
+- Add all the representatives of the companies you met at LinkedIn.com.